 - Support preparation for assignments.

-- Provide the HEP with specific advice on making adjustments aimed at the disability team and teaching staff.
+- Provide the HEI with specific advice on making adjustments aimed at the disability team and teaching staff.

 The key aim is to enable deaf students to access their course and assignments, as well as overcoming any barriers to learning.

-With the sessions being delivered remotely, this is no longer available.
-Working remotely means that deaf students are more isolated.
-Support professionals give students the additional support they need for planning and structuring their workload and assignments.
+With the sessions being delivered remotely, this option is no longer available. and working remotely also means that deaf students become more isolated and unable to ask for support.

 Having access to a professional who can guide the University through all of the changes, and reasonable adjustments they will need to make to provide access.
 Deaf students are often not aware of how to make these adjustments themselves as they have not been responsible for these through their education.